Elizabeth Gurley Flynn: American Civil Liberties Union

-A founding member of the American Civil Liberties Union (ACLU) in 1920, Flynn played a leading role in the campaign against the conviction of Sacco and Vanzetti.
-Flynn was particularly concerned with women's rights, supporting birth control and women's suffrage.
+Flynn was among those who founded the American Civil Liberties Union (ACLU) in 1920.
+She played a leading role in the campaign against the conviction of Sacco and Vanzetti.
+Although her primary loyalty was to the labor movement, Flynn was also concerned with women's rights, supporting birth control.
 Flynn also criticized the leadership of trade unions for being male-dominated and not reflecting the needs of women.